Lince-Facens/WrikeTrelloSync/README.md

 A simple tool that provides bidirectional synchronization between Trello cards and Wrike tasks.

-At the moment, it only synchronizes the title, description, column, and position.
+At the moment, it only synchronizes the title, description, column, position and assigned users.

 ## Usage
 ### Requirements